A bog or wetland filter is the most effective pond filter there is.

 Selecting the right plants

-When selecting the plants for your bog filter.
+When selecting the plants for your bog filter (article on 40 awesome pond plants).
 Try and choose plants that are active at different times.

-Obviously in areas with sever winters this is impossible, so just focus on plants for the other seasons.
+Obviously in areas with very cold winters this is impossible, so just focus on plants for the other seasons.

 Many people have great success growing a mix of perennials that are suited to their local environment along side tropicals that they treat as an annual.